10 Top tips for visiting beautiful Bali after the Pandemic

 Things to do:

-Massage at Tonic Spa https://www.instagram.com
+Massage at Spring Spa – https://www.instagram.com

 Beach walk from Ombak to the Beach Cafe at Lago

 It takes about 45min to walk from Ombak cafe to the Beach Cafe at Lago.
 Go at low tide so that you can walk down past the harbour without getting swept away.
 The Beach Cafe is a new cafe at a cute secluded beach.
 You get to walk along the European style walkway past all the gorgeous villas along the way.
+For a treat at the end of your walk, you can chill at the top sundeck at Lago for picture perfect views, an ice bath, sauna or relaxed day-bed vibes (for only IDR 200k a day).

 Stand-up Paddling/surfing